—By Jackie McGeehan, Alan Raflo, and Julia Sherry; cartoon by George Wills.

 U.S. Environmental Protection Agency, Volunteer Stream Monitoring: A Methods Manual (EPA 841-B-97-003), 1997, pp. 180—181.

 The EPA, in the Beaches Environmental Assessment and Coastal Health (BEACH) Act of 2000, stipulates that states must use enterococci as indicator bacteria for marine and transitional waters, whereas freshwater sources may be tested for either E. coli or enterococci.
 According to the EPA, E. coli and enterococci are considered to have a higher degree of association with outbreaks of certain diseases than fecal coliforms.
 They were recommended as the basis for bacterial water quality standards in the EPA’s 1986 “Ambient Water Quality Criteria for Bacteria” document.
-(The EPA’s current document on water-quality criteria for bacteria is available online at http://water.epa.gov/type/oceb/beaches/local_index.cfm.)
+EPA information on beaches is available online at https://www.epa.gov/beaches; water-quality criteria for bacteria is available online at https://www.epa.gov/wqc/microbial-pathogenrecreational-water-quality-criteria.

 Since April 2004, under The BEACH Act, states have had to comply with the EPA bacterial requirements established in 1986.
 The BEACH Act redefined coastal waters to include the Great Lakes and marine coastal waters (including estuaries) designated by states under the Clean Water Act for swimming, bathing, surfing, or similar water-contact activities.
 The definition excludes any location upstream of the mouth of a river.
 The EPA provides grants, authorized under the BEACH Act, to help states meet the Act’s tougher monitoring requirements.
-In addition, the Clean Beaches Plan of 2004 provides grants, technical expertise, and scientific studies to “help state, tribal, and local beach managers strengthen their [beach water-quality monitoring] programs… to achieve two major goals: promote recreational water quality programs nationwide and create scientific improvements that support timely recreational water monitoring and reporting.”
-(The Clean Beaches Plan of 2004 is available online at http://water.epa.gov/type/oceb/beaches/plan.cfm).
+In addition, the Clean Beaches Plan of 2004 provided grants, technical expertise, and scientific studies to “help state, tribal, and local beach managers strengthen their [beach water-quality monitoring] programs… to achieve two major goals: promote recreational water quality programs nationwide and create scientific improvements that support timely recreational water monitoring and reporting.”
+(As of 11/16/17, the Clean Beaches Plan of 2004 was not readily available online at http://water.epa.gov/type/oceb/beaches/plan.cfm).

 When water-containing bacteria is sampled and processed appropriately in a laboratory, bacterial colonies will form on special growth plates.
 Bacterial standards typically refer to the number of bacterial colony-forming units, or CFUs, found in a sample of water.
 In Virginia, two measurements are regulated and monitored: 1) the number of CFUs in any single sample; and 2) the geometric mean of a minimum of four weekly samples during any calendar month.
 (A geometric mean is nth root of the product of n numbers.
 For example, the geometric mean of 2, 4, and 8 [n = 3] would be the cube root of 64 [2 x 4 x 8] or 4; the geometric mean of 8, 8, and 8 would be 8.)
 The instantaneous standard is the maximum number of bacteria colonies allowed in any single sample, whereas the geometric mean standard is the upper limit allowed for a minimum of four weekly samples taken during any calendar month.
 The geometric mean standard is lower than the instantaneous standard (regulations allow occasional high levels but aim for a lower level over time).